 that leads to truth, goodness and beauty "

-Morihei demonstrated in the physical world his divine technique, in harmony with nature.
-Aikido students are familiar with Amazing photo's and films of Morihei as an old man, easily defeating his much younger opponents.
+Morihei demonstrated his divine technique, that was in harmony with nature.
+Aikido students are familiar with Amazing photo's and films of Morihei as an old man, easily defeating much younger opponents.

 You can step onto the path of Aikido, it is the way of harmony and peace.